 As the pandemic continues to plague the world, we know that many of our members are overwhelmed and dealing with anxiety, fear and even resilience fatigue.
 Please know that help is at hand.
 The LSSA has collaborated with PPS and the Reality wellness group to offer telephonic counselling and support.
 The professional telephonic counselling service […]

 This author has yet to write their bio.

 Many South Africans do not have wills.
-The corona virus emphasised why it is important to have an updated will.
-Many could unfortunately not get their wills done during this critical time due to lockdown restrictions.
-With the easing of lockdown restrictions, it is essential to ensure that a legally sound will gets done.
-This […]
+The coronavirus emphasised why it is important to have an updated will.
+Last year, many could unfortunately not get their wills done due to lockdown restrictions, whilst many have died without wills (intestate).
+Because we find ourselves in such unprecedented times, we must ensure that we have a […]

 The Law Society of South Africa (LSSA) is shocked and saddened to learn about the untimely death of an esteemed member of the legal profession, Limpopo attorney and former LSSA Council member, Lutendo Sigogo.
 He died from COVID.
 At the time of his death, Mr Sigogo was a Director of Mathobo Rambau and Sigogo Incorporated. […]